UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 - Latest DSC Extension (2.76.0 or higher).

 > [!WARNING]
-> If you deploy SQL STANDARD your Availability Group will have limitations as per [Basic Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/basic-availability-groups-always-on-availability-groups?view=sql-server-2017)
+> If you deploy SQL STANDARD, your Availability Group will have limitations as per [Basic Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/basic-availability-groups-always-on-availability-groups?view=sql-server-2017):
+>
 > ## Basic Availability Group Limitations
 > Basic availability groups use a subset of features compared to those normally found in advanced availability groups on SQL Server 2016 Enterprise Edition.
 Basic availability groups include the following limitations:
 >